-Trump Arrives In Texas To Survey Hurricane Harvey Damage
+Donald Trump Visits Texas To Assess Hurricane Harvey Damage, As Record-Breaking Rainfall Continues

 Trump received criticism for callously responding to the storm, releasing a barrage of other news as the hurricane made landfall on Friday evening, and posting a stream of unrelated tweets throughout the weekend.

-The tweets that did mention his monitoring of Harvey’s progression often read as self-congratulatory.
-He appeared to be awestruck by the “historic” and “record breaking” storm, lauded authorities’ “all out effort,” which he said was “going well!” and celebrated the “spirit of the people,” as the deadly storm dumped torrential rain and stranded residents.
+The tweets that did mention Harvey’s progression often read as self-congratulatory.
+As the deadly storm dumped torrential rain and stranded residents, Trump appeared to be awestruck by Harvey’s “historic” and “record breaking” nature, praised authorities’ “all out effort” for “going well!” and celebrated the “spirit of the people.”

-But in scripted comments during a joint press conference with Finnish President Sauli Niinistö on Monday, Trump struck a more measured tone — though again noting the “epic” and “historic” storm, saying “there’s probably never been anything like this.”
+But in scripted comments made during a joint press conference with Finnish President Sauli Niinistö on Monday, Trump struck a more measured tone — although he again noted the “epic” and “historic” storm, saying “there’s probably never been anything like this.”

 “I want to begin today by extending my thoughts and prayers for those affected by Hurricane Harvey and the catastrophe of flooding and all of the other difficulties that they’re currently going through in Houston, in southeast Texas,” he said in his introductory remarks.

-“Recovery will be a long and difficult road, and the federal government stands ready, willing and able to support that effort,” he continued, pledging to pass federal funding for recovery efforts.
+“Recovery will be a long and difficult road, and the federal government stands ready, willing and able to support that effort,” he added, pledging to pass federal funding for recovery efforts.

-But Trump, a former reality television personality, cited the storm’s “ratings” in defending the timing of his pardon of controversial sheriff Joe Arpaio on Friday night.
+But Trump, a former reality television personality, also mentioned the “ratings” that came from the storm when defending the timing of pardoning controversial former Sheriff Joe Arpaio on Friday night.

 “I assumed the ratings would be far higher than they would be normally,” he said.
 “You know, the hurricane was just starting.”

-During Tuesday’s visit, Trump was due to meet with local and state officials and relief organizations.
+Outside the briefing, he addressed supporters, climbing up a ladder and marveling: “What a crowd, what a turnout,” he said, according to White House pool reporters.

+Trump also promised Texans that “we’re going to get you back and operating immediately.”
+His statement contradicted other authorities, like Long, who said Sunday that FEMA’s recovery efforts could take years.

-“We want him to see and understand the enormous challenges that Texans have faced and the need for the aid that he’s providing,” Texas Gov. Greg Abbott (R) told CNN on the tarmac in Corpus Christi, as Air Force One landed.
+“We want him to see and understand the enormous challenges that Texans have faced and the need for the aid that he’s providing,” Texas Gov. Greg Abbott (R) told CNN from the tarmac as Air Force One landed in Corpus Christi.
 “He’s a champion of Texas and a champion of helping us rebuild, and I think we will hear that commitment.”

+In an email to supporters on Tuesday, Trump’s re-election campaign encouraged donations to the Red Cross, Salvation Army, United Way and animal rescue groups, according to The Associated Press.

+Trump received another briefing on Tuesday from state officials at the Texas Department of Public Safety’s Emergency Operations Center in Austin.

+“The sad thing is that this is long-term.
+Nobody’s ever seen anything this long.
+Nobody’s seen this much water,” he said.
+“Probably, there’s never been something so expensive in our country’s history.
+There’s never been something so historic in terms of damage.”
-The president has said that he may return to the region this weekend to visit Louisiana.
-The state’s residents on Tuesday were bracing themselves for torrential rainfall from Harvey’s remnants.

-On Monday, Trump issued a disaster declaration for the state, authorizing emergency federal aid, in addition to one for Texas ahead of the storm last week.
+The president has said he may return to the region this weekend to visit Louisiana.
+The state’s residents are bracing for torrential rainfall from Harvey’s remnants.
+On Monday, Trump issued a disaster declaration for the Louisiana and authorized it to receive emergency federal aid.
+He had issued such a declaration for Texas ahead of the storm last week.
 The storm’s progression changed dramatically over the weekend.

-Across the region, the relentless rain and rising floodwaters were complicating already perilous recovery and rescue efforts.
+The relentless rain and rising floodwaters have complicated already perilous recovery and rescue efforts across the region.

+Since Monday, the U.S. Army Corps of Engineers has been conducting controlled releases of dams, as the water has reached record levels.

+“We are deeply concerned about those dams,” Abbott said Tuesday on “Fox & Friends.”
+“This is going to be a minute-by-minute process.”

 First responders have focused on rescuing people in life-threatening conditions, and hospitals have taken major precautions, evacuating patients out of flooded facilities and sealing off low-lying areas inundated in water.

-FEMA has estimated that more than 30,000 people will be displaced due to the storm, seeking temporary shelters.
+FEMA has estimated that more than 30,000 people will be displaced due to the storm and seek temporary shelters.

-The George R. Brown Convention Center in downtown Houston, being used as a temporary shelter, received 9,000 evacuees, almost double its capacity of 5,000, according to local news reports.
+The George R. Brown Convention Center in downtown Houston, which is being used as a temporary shelter, received 9,000 evacuees, according to local news reports.
+Its official capacity is 5,000 people.

+“We’re very aware of the issues at the convention center.
+But let me be clear: This is not the Superdome,” he said Tuesday, referring to the disastrous evacuation efforts during Hurricane Katrina in 2005.
+“They have food, security, I have an incident management team inside the city of Houston as we speak.”

-Jet George, 44, of Houston, didn’t lose his home — but he wanted to help those who did.
-He came downtown to donate bags of jackets and other supplies at the convention center.
+Jet George, 44, of Houston, didn’t lose his home.
+Hee wanted to help those who did, so he went downtown to donate bags of jackets and other supplies at the convention center.

 “We’re all kind of swamped in together,” he told HuffPost.
 “This is crazy.
 I’ve lived here all my life and never seen anything like this ... we were lucky so we thought we’d bring things they said they needed.”